 Members of the Club have the responsibility to know the House Rules and an obligation to observe them.
 In addition, Members should ensure that their guests are familiar with a number of the House Rules, particularly those regarding cell phones & electronic devices, dress code, and Club property.

 Members wishing to make suggestions with respect to the Club’s House Rules should address them, in writing, to the General Manager.

 1. The Club’s banquet rooms may be reserved for private dining, meetings, and receptions.
 Reasonable notice is required for reservations and cancellations with the Club’s Catering Sales Department.
 Banquet rooms cannot be reserved more than three days in advance for business meetings which do not include a food and beverage component.

 2. The Club maintains a business centre for the convenience of Members and guests staying overnight in the Club.
 The business centre is not a substitute for a Member’s regular place of business.

 3. The consumption of food or drinks is not permitted in the business centre.

-5. Briefcases and valises are not permitted in The Grill.
+5. Briefcases and valises are not permitted in the Grill.
 The concierge staff will be pleased to check these as Members and guests enter the Club.

-6.’SPECIAL CLUB AND MEMBER HOSTED EVENTS’ From time to time, Special Club Events may be organized and require Members to register their and their guests’ attendance with the Concierge.
+6.’SPECIAL CLUB AND MEMBER HOSTED EVENTS’ From time to time, Special Club Events may be organized and require Members to register their and their guests’ attendance with the concierge.